asoy01/ObsidianImportEmail/Readme.md

 You can also stop the script from the Task Scheduler.

 ### Starting the script as a systemd service on Linux.
-I created a service file for systemd to start the script when the system is booted.
+I created a service file, `save-email-to-obsidian.service`, for systemd to start the script when the system is booted.
 However, I have never tested it myself.
 You can try it at your own risk.

-### What about Mac
+### What about Mac?
-Since I do not have any Mac, I cannot say anything.
+Since I do not have any Mac, I cannot say anything about it.